smatting/singingbowl/README.md

 Singing Bowl
 ============

-A simple timer suitable for meditations.
+A countdown timer suitable for meditating.

+Singing Bowl is a countdown timer that plays the sound of a singing bowl twice to mark the beginning and the end of a meditation session.

 This is a Google Chrome extension.